dstndstn/gfa_reduce/README.md

 utility for retrieving desimodel platescale as a function of CI pixel coordinates

 # environment
-* to access auxiliary calibration files, it will be necessary to set CI_REDUCE_ETC to the location of the etc/ directory
+* to access auxiliary calibration files, it will be necessary to set the CI_REDUCE_ETC environment variable to the location of the etc/ directory
 * to enable Gaia cross-matching, the GAIA_CAT_DIR environment variable must be set to the full path of "chunks-gaia-dr2-astrom"
 * this code is intended to be run at NERSC using the DESI software environment, which is Python 3 based: https://desi.lbl.gov/trac/wiki/Pipeline/GettingStarted/NERSC